 At any time should you have questions regarding this process, you can contact our offices for assistance.
 For projects in the New York City area and Long Island, contact our Long Island Field Office at 631-286-0485.
 For projects throughout the rest of New York State, contact our New York Field Office at 607-753-9334.
 We welcome any suggestions you may have to make this website more useful.
 Please send these comments via email to firstname.lastname@example.org.

 Other useful information:

-NEW: If your project involves the co-location of telecommunication equipment, please also see our Communication Tower Project Reviews in New York document.
-For recommendations on new telecommunication tower siting, construction, operation, and decommissioning, please also refer to the Service's Interim Guidelines (pdf).
-Additional information can be found on our National migratory bird webpages.
+NEW: For recommendations on new telecommunication tower siting, construction, operation, and decommissioning, please refer to the Service's 2013 Revised Interim Guidelines (pdf).

 For all other project types, the following guidelines will allow you to conduct a review of a project’s potential impacts on federally listed threatened and endangered species, federal candidate species, federally designated critical habitat, and bald eagles.
 At the end of this review process you will be able to: (1) certify that you have completed required coordination with the U.S. Fish and Wildlife Service (Service) under the ESA, and the Bald and Golden Eagle Protection Act (16 U.S.C.
 668-668c, 54 Stat.
 250), as amended (BGEPA); or (2) expedite additional review by the Service.
 This process also provides information for your project review under the National Environmental Policy Act of 1969 (P.L.
 91-190, 42 U.S.C.
 4321-4347, 83 Stat.
 852), as amended.